 I summoned a demon.

-But before we visit that point, let's first look at the pieces that had to exist before any summoning could occur — the beginning of all things:
+But before we visit that point, let's first look at the pieces that had to exist before any summoning could occur.
+The beginning of all things:

 // hooks/use-initial-conditions.ts